Herb Conaway: Early life

-New Jersey Assembly
+New Jersey General Assembly

 Conaway was first elected to the General Assembly from the 7th District in 1997 as the top vote getter.
 The same election saw his running mate and second-place finisher, Jack Conners, be seated then removed due to voting machine issues and replaced in September 1998 by Republican Kenneth William Faulkner.
 Conners was subsequently elected in a 1998 special election and the two served together from the 7th district from that point until 2011 when Conners resigned.
 Since late 2011, his Assembly associate from the district was Troy Singleton, until Singleton was elected to the New Jersey Senate.
 Since 2018, his Assembly associate has been Carol A. Murphy.
 He served as the Assembly's Deputy Speaker from 2002 to 2005.

 Calling the proposed bill a "recipe for disaster" that could result in the spread of disease, Conaway opposed legislation proposed by Assemblywoman Charlotte Vandervalk that would give parents the right to exclude their children from mandatory vaccinations, after hearings held in March 2011 by the Assembly Health and Senior Services Committee.
 In 2019, Conaway supported legislation eliminating religious exemptions from mandatory vaccination requirements for students to be eligible to attend school.